 In this busy technocentric society, it’s important to give our children tools to express empathy and reach out to others with kindness.
 These fun acts should inspire joy, as well as a love of helping—and surprising—others!
 A kindness bouquet is the perfect way to turn these acts into a cherished present.

 What do you think?
-How did the flowers turn out?
+How did the DIY Flower Bouquet for Mother’s Day turn out?
 Who received them?
 What gifts did your kids add to their kindness bouquets?
 I’d love to hear your ideas and see pictures in the comment section below.